PigoProme

 Yes or No Yes

-(Lyrics, beat, vibe, voice, mood — tell us anything 👀🎶) I like the horror theme
+(Lyrics, beat, vibe, voice, mood — tell us anything 👀🎶) A chilling yet profound reflaction on the human condition that stays with you long after reading

 Yes or No Yes

-(Lyrics, beat, vibe, voice, mood — tell us anything 👀🎶) Nothing really
+(Lyrics, beat, vibe, voice, mood — tell us anything 👀🎶) I most loke this song

 Yes or No Yes

-(Lyrics, beat, vibe, voice, mood — tell us anything 👀🎶) song was very good and have extra magical vibes
+(Lyrics, beat, vibe, voice, mood — tell us anything 👀🎶) Very good music also good voice

 Yes or No Yes